Krunoslav Simon

-Krunoslav Simon (born 24 June 1985) is a Croatian professional basketball currently playing for Cedevita Junior of the Croatian League.
+Krunoslav Simon (born 24 June 1985) is a Croatian former professional basketball player.

 Professional career

 After spending his youth years in KK Maksimir and KK Zrinjevac, Simon joined KK Zagreb in 1998, and he played there until 2012, when he signed with Unicaja Málaga of the Spanish League.
 On 25 June 2013 Simon signed a two-year deal with Lokomotiv Kuban.

 On 22 July 2015 Simon signed a one-year contract with the Italian club EA7 Emporio Armani Milano.
 On 11 July 2016 he signed a two-year contract extension with Milano.

 Anadolu Efes

 On 9 July 2017 Simon signed a two-year contract with the Turkish club Anadolu Efes, with second year being optional.
 In 2017–18 season, he won the Turkish Basketball Cup with the club and was named the Turkish Basketball Cup Final MVP.
 In 26 appearances in the 2017–18 EuroLeague, he averaged 9.2 points, 3.9 rebounds and 3.4 assists per game.

 In 2018–19 season, Simon improved his shooting accuracy from the field, as he averaged 9.4 points over 37 games in the 2018–19 EuroLeague with 48.3% shooting from the field.
 Anadolu Efes made its first appearance in the EuroLeague Final Four where they lost to the CSKA Moscow in the final game.

 On 24 May 2019 Simon signed a two-year contract extension with Anadolu Efes.
 He signed another two-year (1+1) contract extension with the team on 20 July 2020.

 On 8 July 2022, Simon parted ways with Anadolu Efes after five successful seasons together.
 The Turkish club also announced that they would retire the Croatian player's #44 jersey.